60Uploads

 This is a lesson planned for a middle-ability Year 9 class on the influence of social media.
 It asks pupils to consider the purpose of social media and consider pros and cons during group work.
 There is a newspaper article on the impact of social media on teenagers for them to analyse (this can be independent or pair or group work) before pupils then need to respond to a question showing both sides of the argument, A model text is included to support pupils in their writing.
 This is easily adaptable for any KS3 class of any ability.

 This is a lesson planned for a high-ability Year 7 class.
-The lesson focuses on reporting and consolidating the events in the poem of ‘The Lady of Shalott’ and aims to ensure that pupils understand the key events, as well as how to embed AFORREST techniques and how to structure a newspaper article.
-There is an activity supporting pupils in planning their language devices.
+The lesson focuses on the poem of ‘The Lady of Shalott’ and aims to ensure that pupils can explore both sides of the argument as to whether the Lady Shalott is a victim in the poem.
+There is an activity supporting pupils in picking out key language devices and turning these into agree and disagree points, with examples.
+There is then an activity supporting pupils in writing analytical paragraphs with a model paragraph to help.
 This lesson is easily adaptable for any KS3 class of any ability.

 Tracking Fate in Romeo and Juliet